 Some of the famous speakers who have visited the BCC include: Angela Davis, Julian Bond, the late Negro Leagues Legend, Buck O’Neil, Afeni Shakur (mother of the late Tupac Shakur); and Dr. Eugene Richardson of the Tuskegee Airmen.

 BCC facilities—auditorium, seminar room, computer lab and lounge—are open to the entire University, and are heavily utilized by the campus, students, faculty and staff.

 What else does the BCC do?

 Our daily functions involve working with student organizations, numerous campus partners, and providing facilities for the campus and community.
 The BCC also sponsors a variety of programs designed to enlighten, educate, and even entertain.
 The BCC serves Vanderbilt students and student groups as well as our entire campus.
-BCC staff serves as advisors and mentors to numerous student groups and organizations.
+BCC staff members serve as advisers and mentors to numerous student groups and organizations.

 Finally, the BCC performs Community Service and Outreach activities with the help of VU students, faculty and staff.
 One signature outreach effort is the Edgehill Initiative, a community outreach effort in partnership with The Ingram Commons, through which first-year students and other VU students serve as tutors and mentors to underprivileged children from the near-by Edgehill community.

 - Cultural Programming through seminars, lectures, films, art exhibits and other specific campus and community programs.